exactlyallan/23andMeVisualization/README.md

 ## Development

-To serve the site from a simple Node development server:
+To serve the site from webpack-dev-server with live updates:

-> npm run dev via webpack-dev-server
+> npm run dev

 ## Build